 With that out of the way, let’s see what I think of this engine!

 For those who want the short answer: it’s not perfect and has important pitfalls and obstacles to be aware of … but I like it a lot and will certainly use it in future projects.

 Here are some important links:

-- Corona Engine Website
+- Solar2D Engine Website

 - Statement about company shutting down

-What is Corona?
+What is Solar2D?

 (Before Corona Labs shut down, it was mostly free, but you had to pay to gain access to the source code and remove a few tiny restrictions.
 But as I just explained: that’s not the case anymore.)

 I think it’s a good idea to occasionally try out new game engines, especially if you’re venturing into a new area or new genre.
 In my case, I had been creating games exclusively for desktop for years with the same engine, and wanted to try something new.